 The number of results you get will depend on how many catalog records include the terms you use in your search.
-In this case, there was only one such record.
-This does not mean that this is the only item in the collection with information on this topic, however.
+In this case, there are only two such records.
+This does not mean that these are the only items in the collection with information on this topic, however.

 The Importance of VocabularyDatabase searching is very much a matter of persistence and a matter of trial and error.
 It is also a matter of vocabulary.